-Free Special Event Open to the Public
+Free In-Person Special Event

 Then step outdoors for a host of fun activities

-Make a summer crown with fresh flowers and greens to wear during the event
+Make a summer crown with fresh flowers and greens to wear during the event.

-Marvel at circus performers
+Marvel at circus performers.

-Find sustenance from the event food trucks
+Enjoy tasty treats from the event food trucks.

 Design your own summer crown with seasonal flowers, garden greens, and ribbons (while supplies last).

 Meet and greet a small group of farm animals visiting the museums to celebrate the beginning of summer.